UA-141369524-4

 …They are still joyful foods for kids and we do live in a real world where it’s good to be sensitive to the world’s food insecurities in community, compassion, and empathy, in a kinder-giving and patient world we’re living in and becoming.

-Having a pantry makes you appreciate the real world vs. virtual world.
+Having a pantry helps make you appreciate the real world vs. virtual world.

 When you leave your digital device and healthy food interweb searches, you get to compassionately learn that food banks have lines and where more expensive healthy meal planning is not the main goal of the average American household.

-Balancing and not going extreme in either way, allows us not to get left behind in the process of who we could become in this world.
+It allows us not to get left behind in the process of who we could become in this world and also what’s happening in the world.

 Here are a few learned tips to view social media and digital communication (in case you’ve been living out mostly in the real world!):